Mira Loma High School

-Students are enrolled from throughout the Carmichael area, but many of the students participating in the International Baccalaureate program enroll from as far as El Dorado Hills, California.
-As of 2016, Mira Loma enrolled 1681 students.
-The plurality were White, at 41%, with Asian, 26% and Hispanic, 19% being the other major ethnic groups.
-The school has a high rate of poverty, with 47% of the students being considered socioeconomically disadvantaged.
-As of 2023, Mira Loma is a Title I school.
-The school has a graduation rate of 91%.
-64% of 11th grade students met or exceeded the English language-arts standards as set by the California Standardized Testing and Reporting (STAR) Program, and 54% of 11th grade students met or exceeded the mathematics standards as set by the same organization.

 Education

 Mira Loma offers a large number of International Baccalaureate courses that prepare students for IB examinations every spring.
 The IB tests are either Standard Level (SL) or Higher Level (HL) based on the amount of coursework prior to the examination.
 Mira Loma students tested in 18 different IB subjects in 2016.

 It is one of the few campuses in its district to offer Mandarin Chinese as well as Japanese.
 It also offers Spanish and French as other foreign languages.

 Additionally, AP Calculus is offered to eligible students, as well as AP Computer Science Principles.
 Other Advanced Placement courses (AP US History, AP Physics, AP Biology, AP Chemistry, AP Chinese, and AP Japanese) were previously offered at Mira Loma, but have since been discontinued in favor of a total IB campus.